tdauth/warcraft-iii-wishlist/README.md

 * Show Destructible HP on selection by setting a boolean flag in the object editor.
 * New boolean flag for unit types to enable hero glow.
 * Modify string/text fields in editor in different languages and maintaining the different war3map.wts files automatically.
+* Referencing strings from FDF files in object data instead of generating new translatable strings into the war3map.wts file.
+Basically the same as `GetLocalizedString` and `GetLocalizedHotkey` but in the object editor.
 * Allow using all code from Blizzard.j and the map script in AI scripts.
 * Support saving and loading custom campaigns as folders.
 * Team colored icons: Some pixel flag/placeholder in icons should be for the unit's team color and filled with it.